buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.0.8 =
+ * MeediaPress Tools screen warning fix for the Browser class.
+ * Almost 30% of codebase inline documentation updated, more to follow.
+ * Fix path error for loading logger class.
+ * mpp-show-gallery shortcide now defaults to grid if not view is specified.
+ * Better current component handling when BuddyPress is disabled.
+ * Allow using custom taxonomy query in MPP_Media_Query and MPP_Gallery_Query
+ * Improve css class names and a few other small tweaks.

 = 1.0.7 =
  * Fix upload shortcode to avoid it generating the form at the top.
  * Fix Private status issue in groups.